isupreetk/kirtan-frontend/README.md

 ### Next Steps

+- Upgrade the project from JavaScript to TypeScript.
+- Incorporate Server-Side Rendering (SSR) for SEO Optimization.
+- Explore testing using Jest framework.
 - Add login so that users can create playlists of their favorite tracks and share among others.
 - Make this into a Progressive Web App since majority users consume this on mobile device.